 Best practice in energy management will always involve some level of complex engineering to survey existing conditions and predict energy savings from various improvement options.
 Sustainability managers need to understand how to manage and quality control that analysis and to translate the opportunity it reveals to decision makers within their organization.
 This class seeks to empower students to do that by providing an understanding of building systems and methods for quantitatively analyzing the performance of alternatives.
 At the end of this course, students will be able to be able to analyze the energy performance of an organization’s buildings and operations in order to understand how it can reduce resource utilization and environmental impact.
 This class requires an understanding of Microsoft Excel and an enthusiasm for quantitative analysis.
 Although there are no prerequisites for the class, an ability to do some math is required.
 If you are not interested in dealing with technical information, this class is not for you.

 This course is an introduction to how sustainability/ESG (economic, environmental, social & governance) issues have become financially material to the global credit, underwriting, insurance, risk management, venture capital and asset management capital markets.
 These issues have a direct impact on risk exposure and the quality of public, private and government debt/equity investments.
 By the end of the course, students should understand how these issues affect investment decisions made by institutional investors, corporate lenders, insurance companies, asset management funds, hedge funds, venture capitalists and retail investors, as well as business decisions made by corporate managers.
 They will be exposed to the global sources of environmental/sustainability corporate performance information, how "best-in-class" environmental investment relates to, and is different from, socially-responsible investing (SRI), and differences between European, North American and Asian markets.
 Risk management aspects of sustainable finance will be addressed, especially in regards to emerging finance areas such as carbon finance, corporate governance, sustainable development and agriculture/water development projects.
 SEC Reporting requirements for sustainability risks and opportunities, and the prospect of the issuance of "Integrated Corporate Reports" that combine financial and sustainability reporting will be discussed.
-The ethics of sustainability issues and their impact on management & finance will also be addressed.
+The ethics of sustainability issues and their impact on management and finance will also be addressed.

 This course satisfies the program's financial management requirement while giving students a foundation in how sustainability issues affect the various sectors of finance and financial approaches, and an understanding of how integrating sustainability principles and practices into finance can be used to make a business become more efficient, effective, reduce risks, create opportunities and provide competitive advantage, for both companies and financial firms alike.
 Students will gain the tools to evaluate, quantify and assess environmental, social and governance (ESG) metrics of companies as a way of differentiating investment choices, as part of understanding why non-financial metrics now represent 75-80% of the market value of publicly-traded companies.
 This course satisfies the M.S. in Sustainability Management program's general and financial management curriculum area requirement.